 The French Onion Soup at Maximilien

 Ah, French Onion soup – a magical combination of beef stock, crunchy bread and gooey Gruyere cheese that just makes you feel all cozy inside.
 Soup season is here and there’s nothing more warming (or filling) than a big bowl of French Onion.
-In the past week, I’ve made it my mission to try every bowl of French Onion I could find in this city; I’ve consulted my friends and colleagues, every social media outlet I’m active on and, of course, Google and they all led me on a pretty delicious and very cheesy journey.
-After reviewing my notes and all the mouthwatering videos and photos I took, I’ve come up with a top ten list of where to get the best French Onion Soup in Seattle.
-This list is not ranked, every restaurant here has an amazing French Onion, but since I’ve been asked so many times over the past week what my favorite was, I’ll share with you dear readers – for me it was a tie between The Met and Maximilien.
+After many, many bowls of cheesy goodness, I’ve compiled this list of Seattle’s very best.
+This list is not ranked, every restaurant here has an amazing French Onion, but since I’ve been asked so many times which one was my favorite, I’ll share with you dear readers – for me it was a tie between The Met and Maximilien.

 Cafe Presse: Capitol Hill